Chibi Devi!: Characters

-Pepe is an animal from the Devil World that came to be the nursery's pet.
-Mao gave him the name Pepe after the sound his tail makes as it beats the floor while he walks.
+Pepe is an animal from the Devil World that becomes the nursery's pet.
+Mao named Pepe after the sound his tail makes as it beats the floor while he walks.
 However, it is later revealed that his real name is Torakichi (トラキチ).
-He is able to understand the human language but only speaks in a series of squawks which are usually then translated by one of the human-language speaking characters present.
+He understands the human language but only speaks in squawk that is usually translated by one of the humans nearby.